Skip Navigation

 Lead Instructor: Haddie McLean ’00, outreach program manager, Department of Physics

-Participants will learn the wonders of physics in a fun — and delicious — series of experiments!
-You will learn some physics basics before putting those new skills to the test!
+Get ready to “ooh” and “aah” while learning about the wonders of physics during a fun — and delicious — series of experiments!
+You’ll first pick up some physics basics before putting those new skills to the test!

 Anticipated Activities:

-• Learn how to break glass without sound.
+• Learn how to break glass without making a sound.

 • Tour the quantum lab and make a paper circuit greeting card.